ukropj/board-games/AnimalAgricola/deploy/readme.txt

  - Possible animal locations are marked with blue/red circles.
  - Any unplaced animals will run away at the end of your turn.

- - Left click on pasture/building to add one animal of particular type.
+ - Left-click on pasture/building to add one animal of particular type.
- - Right click on pasture/building to remove one animal.
+ - Right-click on pasture/building to remove one animal.
- - Use double click to add/remove all available animals.
+ - Use double-click to add/remove all available animals.
  - Alternatively, use mouse wheel to add/remove animals (this is the most convenient way - try it).

 ### Undo/Redo